Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-In an empirical analysis we played hundreds of millions of Skat games with three AIs, with an average CPU time of approx.\ 3~s per game (on a one-core contemporary PC), which roughly is 1s analysis time per player per game.
-Even if we reduce this computation time to 0.1 s for less analysis and more computation power, the scaling of the problem will still cause an incalculable tree search.
-Computing the card proposals for a selected player for all $2.753\cdot 10^{15}$ deals and dividing this number by $(3600 \times 24 \times 365)$ would result to about \numprint{8730639} years.
-Search mechanisms for the players employ, e.g., mini-max search to find the value of an open game, which assumes full card knowledge and both opponent players to collaborate, followed by a voting on different samples~\cite{DBLP:conf/ki/Edelkamp24}, search on the partition of the cards to suit factors~\cite{DBLP:conf/ki/Edelkamp20}, or a so-called paranoia search, where opposing cards were sampled in the search tree with, e.g., the knowledge on non-obeying is being propagated~\cite{DBLP:conf/cig/Edelkamp21}.
+In an empirical analysis, hundreds of millions of Skat games were played with three AIs, with an average CPU time of approx.\ 3~s per game on a one-core contemporary PC, which corresponds to roughly 1~s of analysis time per player per game.
+Even if this computation time is reduced to 0.1~s by using less analysis and more computational power, the scaling of the problem still causes a computationally infeasible tree search.
+Computing the card proposals for a selected player across all $2.753\cdot 10^{15}$ deals and dividing this number by $(3600 \times 24 \times 365)$ gives about \numprint{8730639} years.
+Search mechanisms for the players employ, e.g., mini-max search to find the value of an open game, assuming full card knowledge and collaboration between the two opponent players, followed by voting on different samples~\cite{DBLP:conf/ki/Edelkamp24}, search on the partition of the cards into suit factors~\cite{DBLP:conf/ki/Edelkamp20}, or a so-called paranoia search, in which opposing cards are sampled in the search tree and, e.g., information about failure to follow suit is propagated~\cite{DBLP:conf/cig/Edelkamp21}.
 These tree search algorithms do not count the exact number of winning branches in the search tree, but propagate the game value bottom-up.
-Moreover, in search practice is pruning in transposition tables, and via alpha-beta search or the equivalent of a moving target search.
+Moreover, search in practice relies on pruning via transposition tables, alpha-beta search, or equivalents such as moving target search.

-To approximate the sweet spot of classical vs. quantum computation time we consider a reduced Skat game with $3x+2$ cards, which amounts to $3x+2 \choose x!x!x!2!$ initial deals, even if the playing rules of such a reduced game would depend on the cards of the deck left out.
-If we generally assume 0.1 s per game to be a constant, we conclude the following approximation for the classical computation time. \\
+To approximate the crossover between classical and quantum computation time, a reduced Skat game with $3x+2$ cards is considered, which amounts to $\frac{(3x+2)!}{x!x!x!2!}$ initial deals, even though the playing rules of such a reduced game would depend on the cards omitted from the deck.
+Assuming 0.1~s per game as a constant gives the following approximation for the classical computation time. \\

-Table \ref{table:total_time} is basically an assumption for the computation time of the entire game of Skat itself.
-Therefore our estimation suggests it would take up to 8.7 million years to compute all game paths for all possible distributions, assuming a tenth of a second of computation time per game.
+Table~\ref{table:total_time} gives a rough estimate of the computation time for the entire game of Skat.
+Therefore, this estimate suggests that it would take up to 8.7 million years to compute all game paths for all possible distributions, assuming one tenth of a second of computation time per game.